Updated: Mar 14, 2021

-( How to Craft your Chinese Divination Sticks is my post featured in The World Divination Association Website, a site for peers, of which I am a member.)
+( This is my post featured in The World Divination Association Website, a site for peers, of which I am a member.)

 Chinese and Buddhist temples hideaway in the city like little gems.
 Kuan Yin is also known as Kuan Yum and Guan Yin.
 She is a goddess revered throughout South-East Asia, popular in Thailand, Singapore, Taiwan, Japan and Tibet, where her counterpart is known as Tara.
 She is a patron goddess of Women and the Madonna of the East, granting both children and protection.
 Her name means "she who hears the cries of the world" and she is the goddess of compassion.
 It is said that if one calls out to Kuan Yin, with sincerity one can sense her presence.
 She is often depicted carrying a vase.
 Her eternal compassion encompasses even those on the fringes of society.

 Chinese Society is spiritual and like most South-East Asian cultures, believes in the presence of spirits, both good and bad.
 There is also an emphasis on fortune tellers and oracles.
-The Kuan Yin Oracle, or the Chinese Divination Sticks are available at every Chinese temple in Singapore.
+The Kuan Yin Oracle is available at every Chinese temple in Singapore.
 It consists of a cylinder with 100 numbered sticks.

 The Method of Consulting The Oracle 1.Those who visit the temple to consult the oracle, pick up the cylinder from the tables on the side where they are placed.
 They then proceed to sit in front of the altar, and hold the cylinder horizontally and shake it, till one stick falls out.
 Whilst shaking the sticks, the process is to think of the question that needs to be answered.
 If multiple sticks fall out, then the seeker has got it wrong and the process has to be repeated, till only a stick falls out.